DrPaulBrewer/gridvoting/README.md

 * Nvidia GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
 * Nvidia CUDA drivers (except on Google Colab, where CUDA is pre-installed)
 * Python 3
-* **all** of these Python 3 scientific computing modules (all except cupy are pre-installed on Google Colab, and [cupy can be installed from these instructions](https://docs.cupy.dev/en/stable/install.html)):
+* **all** of these Python-3 scientific computing modules (all except cupy are pre-installed on Google Colab, and [cupy can be installed from these instructions](https://docs.cupy.dev/en/stable/install.html)):
   - numpy
   - pandas
   - matplotlib